FM-LAWRENCE/DSA-Documentation-practice-/README.md

 # DSA-Documentation-practice-
-This is where i relearnt portfolio building in Digital Skill Africa (DSA)
+This is where I relearnt portfolio building in Digital Skill Africa (DSA)